Loading...

 Each institute assigns different weightage to these components while calculating the composite score.

-Round 2: GD / WAT / PI Process
+Round 2: GD, WAT, & PI Process

 Shortlisted candidates are called for Round 2, which may include GD, WAT, and PI, or PI only, depending on the institute.
 Performance in these stages is evaluated along with the academic profile, work experience, and diversity factors.